rstudio/tinytex-releases/README.md

 - `TinyTeX-0.*` contains the `infraonly` scheme of TeX Live, without any LaTeX packages.

-- `TinyTeX-1.*` contains [about 60 LaTeX packages](https://github.com/yihui/tinytex/blob/master/tools/pkgs-custom.txt) enough to compile common R Markdown documents (which was the original motivation of the TinyTeX project).
+- `TinyTeX-1.*` contains [about 90 LaTeX packages](https://github.com/yihui/tinytex/blob/master/tools/pkgs-custom.txt) enough to compile common R Markdown documents (which was the original motivation of the TinyTeX project).

 - `TinyTeX.*` contains [more LaTeX packages](https://github.com/yihui/tinytex/blob/master/tools/pkgs-yihui.txt) requested by the community.

 The `zip` packages are for Windows.
 The `tgz` packages are for macOS.
 The `tar.gz` packages are for Linux.

+For those who are curious about how these packages are built, please read [the FAQ 3 of TinyTeX](https://yihui.org/tinytex/faq/).

 ## Chocolatey package